muze-innovation/totem-otp/README.md

      * Use this method when user would like to request an OTP.
      *
      * @param target the delivery target.
-     * @param parentReference in case of re-send OTP we can provide this field to create the reference.
      * @return IOTPValue that has been delivered.
+     * @throws NoSchemaMatchedTargetConfigError - no Schema matched
+     * @throws NoDeliveryAgentMatchedConfigError - no Delivery Agent matched
      * @throws ResendBlockedError - when requested target is still blocked by OTP's schema.
      * @throws DeliveryFailedError - when the OTP Failed to be delivered by DeliveryAgent.
-     * @throws NoSchemaMatchedTargetConfigError - no Schema matched
-     * @throws NoDeliveryAgentMatchedConfigError - no Delivery Agent matched */
+     */
-    request(target: IOTPTarget, parentReference: string): Promise<IOTPValue>
+    request(target: IOTPTarget): Promise<IOTPValue>

     /**
      * Use this method when application has otpValue to compare from frontend.